seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # DISCLAIMER
 This is my reflection when doing this project so it is going to have my thoughts on what I felt about the project.
 I will be splitting the progress report by weeks, then I will further split between my reflections and the actual how to-dos for future reference or future interns.
 I will be marking the how to-dos with **``(Tutorial)``** so you don't have to read the whole document.
-FInally, very important
+FInally, very important dsiclaimer, I highly recomend you to learn much more stuff about the unity engine as this stuff is very bare bones and is meant to help you to start understanding.
+I recomend you to check out the other unity tutorials to understand scripting and other stuff more

 # Week 0
 ## Reflections